mattermost/mattermost-handbook/operations/research-and-development/engineering/cloud-infrastructure-cost-kpis.md

 ### Customers Platform Balance Metric

- - **Description**: The fraction which compares the variable costs we have because we run the cloud Product with the costs that are directly correlated with customers usage (both paid and freemium)
+ - **Description**: The fraction which compares the variable costs we have because we run the Cloud product with the costs that are directly correlated with customers' usage (both paid and freemium).
  - **Formula**: CPBM = Customer Specific Costs/Variable Platform Costs

 ## Secondary KPIs